HMS Tiger (C20): Conversion and later career

-Tiger was placed in reserve on 18 December 1966, before undergoing conversion to a "helicopter and command cruiser" from 1968–72 in HMNB Devonport.
+Tiger was placed in reserve on 18 December 1966, before undergoing conversion to a "helicopter and command cruiser" from 1968 to 1972 in HMNB Devonport.
 This reconstruction included removing the after 6 inch mount and 3 inch mounts, installing two Seacat missile GWS 22 mounts, and building a flight deck and hangar to operate four Westland Wessex (later Westland Sea King HAS 2) helicopters.
 Tiger was given much taller funnels with squared off caps, which was such an improvement that the Blake was given similar funnels in 1977.